-Schooner Woodwind and Woodwind II sail the Chesapeake Bay departing up to four times daily from the Annapolis Marriott Waterfront Hotel.
+Schooner Woodwind and Woodwind II sail the Chesapeake Bay departing up to four times daily from the Annapolis Waterfront Hotel.

 Fun Facts when Woodwind II was used in the movie, “The Wedding Crashers”.